 Kaleidoscope Festival is London’s highest festival, set atop a hill within 196 acres of parkland offering the best panoramic views across the city, and inside North London’s iconic Alexandra Palace and basements.

 As the largest independent music venue in London, Ally Pally has played host to some memorable moments in musical history; from the swinging 60’s and the height of the summer of love, to the punk movement of the 70’S, Britpop in the 90’s to hip hop and more recently grime.
 The roll call of performers including The Rolling Stones, Jay Z and Florence & the Machine who have graced the Palace makes one hell of a hall of fame.

-Featuring huge live performances, mesmerising sunset DJ sets, punchy stand-up comedy and immersive theatre, as well as entertainment for all the family, Kaleidoscope Festival 2021 is set to create a summer’s day in London like no other.
+Featuring huge live performances, mesmerising sunset DJ sets, punchy stand-up comedy, as well as entertainment for all the family, Kaleidoscope Festival 2021 is set to create a summer’s day in London like no other.

 “A superb one-dayer that stands out from the crowd...”
 “Wondrous grounds of North London’s Grade II listed Alexandra Palace”